Connecting with Richardson’s neighbors and more.

 The Richardson Family YMCA is our February nonprofit as it’s truly not just a place to get fit, but also a place to discover the joy of community, regardless of age.
 From toddlers on the soccer field to older citizens working out and enjoying coffee and a visit, the Y has so many wonderful opportunities for engagement.

 I’m excited for you to discover these stories and many more in the pages of this Health and Wellness issue of Richardson Life Magazine.
-And, as always, we hope you’ll show your financial support to the advertisers who make this magazine a reality by shopping, dining and investing locally.
+And, as always, we hope you’ll show your financial support to the advertisers who make this magazine a reality by shopping, dining, and investing locally.
 Keeping your dollars in Richardson throughout the year grows our economy and keeps Richardson strong.

 Happy February!